-Split 1 will be starting sometime in January, and Split 2 will be kicking off towards the middle of the year.
+Split 1 started in January, and Split 2 commenced on July 19 to July 21, depending on your server region.
 This means that we are now entitled to two Victorious skins as well, if we reach Gold rank, that is.

 However, even if we don't, with enough names played, Riot Games will be giving away reward skins to players that rank even lower than Gold.
 Though that will be made even easier in the new season, as the promotional games will be moved from a best of five to a best of three format!

 Iron rank is the lowest rank in League of Legends, and has been so for quite a few years.
 However, that was not always the case, as bronze used to be the lowest League of Legends rank until 2018.

 However, just before League of Legends season 9, Riot Games introduced the Iron Rank and changed up the ranked system by lowering the number of divisions from 5 to 4 in each rank.